ashishpanjwani/ashishpanjwani/README.md

 - 🌱 I’m currently working as SDE 2 at Shoopy.
 - 🔭 Space Enthusiast & Trekker
-- 💬 Ask me about Python or Flutter or any tech related stuff.
+- 💬 Ask me about Spring or Flutter or any tech related stuff.
 - 📫 How to reach me: [Twitter - @AshishPanjwani1](https://twitter.com/AshishPanjwani1)
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: Love to go to the mountains.